lossalloss/progettoBIKAYA/README.md

 The output for the printer is in printer0.umps

 To compile the phase0 for uarm use the compile_script.sh in the phase0_uArm directory.

+To compile the phase0 for umps or uarm use the command make umps/uarm in the phase0 directory.
+If you chose umps, the output for the printer is in printer0.umps